aadl/interwiki/README.txt

   whois       an Internic search for whois information about a domain name opendir     the Open Directory project (a human-edited web search engine)

+WARNING: The double-bracket syntax defined by this filter may conflict with a similar syntax used by freelinking.module.
+If you intend to use both modules together, make sure that you know how they are likely to interact or you may not get the results you expect.

 Questions?
 Contact Aldon Hynes <ahynes1@optonline.net> or Sheldon Rampton <sheldon@prwatch.org>.